clabordec/azure-virtual-machines/README.md

 </p>

 <h1>Inspecting Traffic Between Azure Virtual Machines And Adding Firewall Rules</h1>
-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+In this project, we will inspect network traffic between Azure Virtual Machines (VMs) and set up firewall rules.
+It includes creating a Windows and Linux VM, testing connectivity between the two VMs, and modifying firewall rules to allow traffic.
+Technologies used include Microsoft Azure, PowerShell, MobaXterm, and Remote Desktop Connection.
+The project involves troubleshooting blocked traffic and enabling communication by adjusting firewall settings. <br />

 <br>